Islam in the United States: Slaves

 Drawing of Abdul Rahman Ibrahima Sori, who was a Muslim prince from West Africa and was captured by slave traders and transported to the United States.

 Many enslaved people brought to America from Africa were Muslims from the predominantly-Muslim West African region.
 Between 1701 and 1800, some 500,000 Africans arrived in what became the United States.
-Historians estimate that between 15 and 30 percent of all enslaved African men and less than 15 percent of the enslaved African women were Muslims.
 According to 21st century researchers Donna Meigs-Jaques and R. Kevin Jaques, "[t]hese enslaved Muslims stood out from their compatriots because of their resistance, determination and education."

 It is estimated that over 50% of the slaves imported to North America came from areas where Islam was followed by at least a minority population.
 Thus, no less than 200,000 came from regions influenced by Islam.
 Substantial numbers originated from Senegambia, a region with an established community of Muslim inhabitants extending to the 11th century.

 Through a series of conflicts, primarily with the Fulani jihad states, about half of the Senegambian Mandinka were converted to Islam, while as many as a third were sold into slavery to the Americas through capture in conflict.

 Michael A. Gomez speculated that Muslim slaves may have accounted for "thousands, if not tens of thousands", but does not offer a precise estimate.
 He also suggests many non-Muslim slaves were acquainted with some tenets of Islam, due to Muslim trading and proselytizing activities.

 Historical records indicate many enslaved Muslims conversed in the Arabic language.
 Some even composed literature (such as autobiographies) and commentaries on the Quran.